My Creative Evolution

 Age 31.
 After a ghost inhabited my home (no, seriously), I painted a version of the Kodoish symbol to ward off any potentially dark entities that might be further tempted to enter my abode.
 My friends wished I would go back to painting canvases resembling Rothko.

 Age 34.
-I created a series of short stories titled BECAUSE, with each volume comprising my views on issues that troubled me (and proud use of title ellipsis).
+I created a series of short stories titled "Because…," with each volume comprising my views on issues that troubled me (and a proud use of title ellipsis).
 Titles include: BECAUSE… NO ONE BEATS YOU UP FOR LIKING CHOCOLATE ICE CREAM (my incredulous response to people who harm or alienate others solely for having differing beliefs from their own), or BECAUSE… WE SHOULD ALL LIVE IN GLASS HOUSES (stories conveying my personal perspectives on transparency and openness), etc.

 At age 37.
 I discovered the artwork of Jean-Michel Basquiat.
 I didn't realize how close I would actually come to him until 14 years later.